 The bill also amends existing definitions and mandates the Department of Health to create necessary rules for implementation.
 Specifically, it updates the definition of "this act" to include the new section on drug and alcohol testing.
-The act is set to take effect on July 1, 2025, with certain provisions becoming effective immediately upon the bill's passage.
+The act is set to take effect on July 1, 2025, with certain sections becoming effective immediately upon the bill's passage.

 Statutes affected: Introduced: 35-2-901